 What is the Endocannabinoid System

-The endocannabinoid system is the second largest system of the body behind only the nervous system.
-Each system of the body plays a critical role and the endocannabinoid system is no different.
-The endocannabinoid system, or ECS for short, is responsible for maintaining homeostasis throughout the body.
-The ECS is found both in people and in other animals as well (which is why CBD is good for your pets too!)
-The ECS has two types of receptors which receive cannabinoids both produced by the body and ingested from an outside source.
+The ECS has two types of receptors that receive cannabinoids both produced by the body and ingested from an outside source.
 The two receptors are called the CB1 and CB2 receptors.
-CB1 receptors are most prominent in the brain and nervous system while CB2 receptors tend to be found in the immune and gastrointestinal system.
+CB1 receptors are most prominent in the brain and nervous system while CB2 receptors tend to be found in the immune and gastrointestinal systems.
 Homeostasis is an optimized stable equilibrium that keeps all aspects of the body in balance.
-Homeostasis sums up an assortment of complex processes which coordinate everything from immune responses when you get sick to how you feel on a day to day basis.
+Homeostasis sums up an assortment of complex processes that coordinate everything from immune responses when you get sick to how you feel on a day-to-day basis.
 When the body is out of balance, or not being properly regulated by homeostasis, wacky things happen.
 Stress becomes chronic anxiety, sickness becomes a disease, temporary pains become years of suffering, all of these afflictions become serious issues when the body is out of balance.
 The endocannabinoid system regulates this balance and helps the body fight off diseases, detoxify, relieve stress, and if properly nourished can help prevent all of these things from happening at all.
 The endocannabinoids interact with receptors throughout the endocannabinoid system working to boost a healthy response to inflammation, stress, disease, and a host of other ailments.

 What does it mean?